NESNet Entropy Score

 Predicted NES is computed via the formula NES = (M + T + C + R + V) minus (IC + TD + AC + RR + OD).
 Each of the 10 components is scored 0 to 20 against a tiered data ladder.
 Growth Energy components: Momentum, Trust, Cohort Renewal, Recovery Capacity, Validation.
 Entropy Load components: Identity Confusion, Trust Deficit, Audience Concentration, Regulatory Risk, Operational Dependency.
 Public signals only.

 The Convergence Gap is computed as Predicted NES minus Measured NES (where Measured NES comes from direct customer-cohort surveys via the v4.0 instrument).
-Convergence holds when |Gap| ≤ 10.
-The Monitor zone (10 < |Gap| ≤ 15) flags modest divergence worth tracking.
-Positive divergence (Gap > +15) means public signals overstate the delivered customer experience; this is the operational risk signal.
-Negative divergence (Gap < −15) means the brand is stronger than its public footprint suggests.
+Convergence holds when the absolute gap is at or below 10.
+Positive divergence (gap above +15) means public signals overstate the delivered customer experience; this is the operational risk signal.
+Negative divergence (gap below −15) means the brand is stronger than its public footprint suggests.

 Athletic Brewing